nicolaisguevara/data-science-notebook/formulas/anova.md

 ANOVA
 =====

-Analysis of Variance: is a method for decomposing variance in a measured outcome in to variance that can be explained, such as by a regression model or an experimental treatment assignment, and variance which cannot be explained, which is often attributable to random error.
+**Analysis of Variance** is a method for decomposing variance in a measured outcome in to variance that can be explained, such as by a regression model or an experimental treatment assignment, and variance which cannot be explained, which is often attributable to random error.

+Analysis of variance is often used to construct an ANOVA table, which succinctly presents the variance decomposition.
+This method can also be used to justify regression model selection.
+The goal of model selection is to find parsimony between fit and degrees of freedom.
+ANOVA can be used to determine how much extra variance a marginal explanatory variable explains while also weighing the loss of a degree of freedom.
+An F-test is used to justify the inclusion of a marginal explanatory variable.

 "Sum of squares" can be decompsed as: